caramortati/C2-Beaconing-Wireshark/README.md

 The screenshot below highlights filtered Wireshark traffic between the victim host and simulated C2 server over port 8080.
 Repeated HTTP requests and consistent communication patterns indicate beaconing behavior.
   - filter applied: `ip.addr == 192.168.56.103 && tcp.port == 8080`

 ![Annotated Packet Analysis](images/results/ip.addr_tcp.port.8080.PNG)

 Tho I/O graph below depicts evenly spaced spikes in traffic, which indicates periodic beaconing behavior.
 This is a strong behavioral indicator of command-and-control communication
   - filter applied: `ip.addr == 192.168.56.103 && tcp.port == 8080`
+  - Statistics → IO Graph

 ![Wireshark IO Graph](images/results/IO.png)

 Following the TCP stream in Wireshark was used to reconstruct the full request-response session between the victim machine and the (C2) server.
-This feature allows for a complete view of the communication at the application layer, rather than analyzing individual packets in isolation.
+This allows for a complete view of the communication at the application layer, rather than analyzing individual packets in isolation.

 The reconstructed stream revealed the following: